How to Recruit a Luminary with Google Adwords

 Executives often “google” themselves.
 They do it to see what’s been written about them.
 So if you are attempting to recruit a newsworthy executive you suspect might be googling his or her own name, simply set up a Google Adwords advertisement that displays a message whenever that executive’s name is entered as a search term.

 The technique was developed by an advertising executive who conducted The Google Job Experiment.
 (See video below.)
 For a total cost of $6 dollars, he placed Google Adword ads targeting the Creative Directors at leading ad agencies in New York.
 When they googled themselves, the top result was a message from the executive asking for a job.
 Of the 5 creative directors he targeted by name in the ads, 4 granted him interviews.
 2 of the 4 offered him jobs.

 If the recruiting technique works to gain a hiring executives’ attention, it would likely work in reverse to get a candidate’s attention.
-It is an effective tool to get the attention of luminary candidates who rarely to recruiters because they are recruited all the time.
+It is an effective tool to get the attention and eventually recruit luminary candidates who rarely replies to recruiters because they are recruited all the time.